dustin10/kaftui/README.md

 * `--format` - Specifies the format of the data contained in the Kafka topic.
 By default the data is assumed to be in no special format and no special handling will be applied to it when displayed.
 Valid values: `json`, `avro`.
 If `avro` is specified, then the `--schema-registry-url` argument is required.
-* `--seek-to` - CSV of colon separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
+* `--seek-to` - CSV of colon (`:`) separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
 For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
-A value of `reset` can also be specified for this argument which will cause the consumer to seek to offset 0 for all partitions on the topic.
+A value of `reset` can also be specified for this argument which will cause the consumer to seek to offset `0` for all partitions on the topic.
-* `--group-id, -g` - Id of the group that the application will use when consuming messages from the Kafka topic.
+* `--group-id, -g` - Id for the consumer group that the application will use when consuming messages from the Kafka topic.
 By default a group id will be generated from the hostname of the machine that is executing the application.
 * `--filter, -f` - JSONPath filter that is applied to a record.
 Can be used to filter out any records from the Kafka topic that the end user may not be interested in.
 A message will only be presented to the user if it matches the filter.
 By default no filter is applied.
 See the [Filtering](#Filtering) section below for further details.